nishamuktewar/techtree/shioulin/mobileauthentication.md

 To use touch dynamics for authentication, you first have to establish a benchmark of normal behaviour for a user.
-Current research does this by having subjects type a fixed text on a smartphone.
+Current research does this by having subjects type a fixed text or read via swiping on a smartphone.
 This is repeated a few times to capture variation in behaviour.
 Some researchers run controlled experiments while others try to mirror real life usage scenarios.